citizenfx/fivem-docs/content/client-manual/disabling-antivirus.md

 ---

 Some antivirus vendors like Avast, AVG and others are known to block FiveM procedures.
 Make sure your antivirus allows FiveM to run by adding FiveM to its exclusions list.
-We are aware of the situation and continue to work on a solution.
+We are aware of the situation and are intending to work on a solution for these issues.

 - First, locate where FiveM is installed.
     - If you installed FiveM in an empty folder, that's where you installed FiveM.